connxio/docs/docs/integrations/configuration.md

 </div>

  To the right of the search bar, are settings where you can toggle to view *archived* integrations and dynamic columns- meaning you can change the integration list columns to your liking.
+ To add a new integration click the **Add Integration** button on the top right:

 <div style={{maxWidth: '400px'}}>
   <ThemedImage